HWTeng-Teaching/202402-Financial-Econometrics/HW_ch03.31/HW_ch03.31.a.md

 3.  - Variation in Sales and Prices
       ![image](https://github.com/HWTeng-Course/202402-Financial-Econometrics/assets/162009543/95b27e46-1a87-4cff-971b-936f174714ac)
       ![image](https://github.com/HWTeng-Course/202402-Financial-Econometrics/assets/162009543/c3337e70-cb1e-4803-a38f-ba0044b16b29)
-      By incorporating the changes based on bandwidth, setting the time window to 5 days and calculating the Bollinger Bands reveals that the variation in sales and prices changes over time from week to week.
+      By incorporating the changes based on bandwidth, setting the time window to 5 and calculating the Bollinger Bands reveals that the variation in sales and prices changes over time from week to week.
 Additionally, sales exhibit relatively higher volatility.

 [Teng: Please correct the conclusion about variation. ]